-Hostilo lived much of his life with an air of invincibility, and for good reason.
-He was a young, successful attorney replete with wealth, travel and a great golf game.
+Hostilo lived much of his life with an air of invincibility and for good reason.
+He was a young, successful attorney replete with wealth, travel, and a great golf game.
 He saw as many as 40 clients in a day, going through them in 15-minute intervals.
 His fast-paced life afforded him the finer things but left little time for reflection.
-So little, that when a disgruntled former client, Robbie Brower, burst into his Statesboro office, Hostilo had no idea who the bomb-wielding man was.
+So little, that when a disgruntled former client, Robert Eugene Brower (known as Robbie) burst into his Statesboro office, Hostilo had no idea who the bomb-wielding man was.

-Of course, Michael Hostilo didn’t die.
-Instead, he spent the next 24 tense, sleepless hours as a hostage held at knifepoint by Robert Eugene Brower and his wife, Connie.
-Brower had been sentenced to prison nearly a decade before for severely beating a man with a hammer.
-Hostilo had served as Brower’s court-appointed attorney.
+But Michael Hostilo didn’t die.
+Instead, he spent the next 24-hours tense and sleepless as a hostage held at knifepoint by Robbie and his wife, Connie.
+Robbie had been sentenced to prison nearly a decade before for severely beating a man with a hammer.
+Hostilo had served as Robbie’s court-appointed attorney.
 With four felony charges already under the defendant’s belt at the time of the trial, Hostilo recommended a guilty plea.
-Brower, displeased with the subsequent conviction, threatened to kill his public defender upon his eventual release from prison.
+Robbie, displeased with the subsequent conviction, threatened to kill his public defender upon his eventual release from prison.
 It was a threat that Hostilo naively took for empty.

-Robbie Brower angry, nervous, bickering with his wife kept Hostilo bound and gagged for much of the day and night of January 16.
+Robbie who was angry, nervous, and bickering with Connie, kept Hostilo bound and gagged for much of the day and night of January 16.
 He repeatedly threatened to kill his captive.
 He carried pyrotechnic explosives and watched news coverage of the standoff from a small black and white TV within the office.
 His entire motive, it seemed, was a demand for “justice.”